UPDATE: MARCH 29th, 2021

-- If you have any symptoms associated with COVID-19 or have been in contact with a known case, we ask that you please postpone your visit.
+- If you have any symptoms associated with COVID-19 or have been in contact with a known case, please stay home.

-- If you begin to feel unwell while visiting Squamish, self-isolate in your accommodation.
-Call 8-1-1 to speak to a health care professional.
+- If you begin to feel unwell, please self-isolate and call 8-1-1 to speak to a health care professional.

 - Squamish is a small community of under 20,000 residents and limited health care services.
 Thank you for doing your part to keep our community safe!